What You Need To Know To Be Successful

 As you’ll likely discover when mapping out your business plan, selecting the right area to start your business is key.
 Subdivisions that have asphalt driveways are typically a good place to begin, but you may also want to consider retail developments, such as blocks with several strip malls or chain stores.
 Often the landlords of these businesses don't have their own maintenance crews, and you can become a preferred supplier if you do a good job on one of these parking lots.
 Just remember, these are people who know business, so be sure to clearly spell out the savings for the property owner.

 Regardless of what type of property you start with, be sure to collect a testimonial or create a case study.
 Once you’ve successfully completed one job and have great materials to show for it, prospective customers will be much more likely to hire you.

 Any business needs professional marketing materials to attract new customers.
-Download our free Crack Repair Business Flyer, customizable to fit your business.
+Download our free Crack Repair Business Flier, customizable to fit your business.

 Step 3: Get The Tools You Need To Do The Job Quickly & Profitably

 What are the exact tools you'll need to make money in the crack repair business?